jerielizabeth/jerielizabeth.github.io/_posts/2017-01-09-early_error_summary.md

 ---

+[*Update: Thanks to an excellent suggestion from Chris Sexton, the visualizations are initially image files, and you can click through to the interactive html versions.
+Browser overload no more!*]

 [*Disclaimer: this page will probably take a while to load because there is a lot of JavaScript further down the page.*]

 I have so much explaining to do about how I got to this point, but ...